 This method is, similarly to sand blasting, especially effective for coarse soiling.
 Instead of sand, small glass beads or crushed glass is blasted against the object.
 Different grain sizes can obtain different results, depending on your needs.
 Glass bead blasting is most commonly used for surface finishing or deburring.

 Soda blasting is a relatively new technology in the field of abrasive blasting.
 While it is technically used as an abrasive, many professionals in the field consider soda blasting non-abrasive.
 Specially granulated sodium bicarbonate (more commonly known as baking soda) is applied at high pressure on a surface.
-Upon colliding with the surface, it causes ‘mini-explosions’ that remove contaminants or smooth the surface.
+Upon colliding with the surface, it causes ‘mini-explosions’ that remove contaminants or smoothen the surface.

 Here, we differentiate between air soda blasting and wet blasting to avoid dust.
 Blasting soda is a non-toxic, non-hazardous, food-grade material that dissolves in water easily and is 100% friendly to the environment.